Clan Rising

 Is every playthrough different?

 Yes.
 The chronicler writes each turn fresh around your deeds.
-Two travellers can begin on the same shore in the same spring and live entirely different years.
+Two players can hold the same castle against the same army in the same year and lose it, or keep it, entirely differently.

 What does it cost?

-Your opening chapter and your first move are free in the beta.
-After that the chronicle pauses — full access is a small supporter price, or you can ask to be told when it opens.
+Your opening chapter and your first two moves are free in the beta.
+After that the chronicle pauses, full access is US$9.99 a month (500 Clan Coins to spend on adventures), or a one-time US$4.99 pack of 200 coins.
+All prices are in US dollars.

 Is it suitable for younger readers?